ChickenProp/chickenprop.github.com/drafts/resistance-analysis.md

 - - ABC is a guaranteed fail, but

 - - - If we get two failure cards (p = 1/3), we know C is a spy.
-We can't afford to fail any more missions, and we can't distinguish between A and B. So we send AC on mission 3; if it succeds (p = 0.5) we win, if it fails (p = 0.5) we lose.
+We can't afford to fail any more missions, and we can't distinguish between A and B. So we send AD on mission 3; if it succeds (p = 0.5) we win, if it fails (p = 0.5) we lose.

 - - - If we get one failure card (p = 2/3), we know C is not a spy.
 One of AB, and one of DE, is a spy; we can't afford to send any more spies on missions, so we have a 1/4 chance of winning.

     So ABC gives us a 1/3 chance of winning.

-- - ACD has a $1/2 \cdot 1/3 = 1/6$ chance of succeding, but if it does we know who the spies are and winning.
+- - ACD has a $1/2 \cdot 1/3 = 1/6$ chance of succeding, but if it does we know who the spies are and win.
 It has a $1/2 \cdot 2/3 = 1/3$ chance of getting two failure cards; now we know BE are good, A is bad, and have a 50/50 chance of selecting between CD to win.
 And there's a $1/2$ chance of getting one failure card.

-This is where the analysis gets complicated.
+    In this case, $1/3$ of the time, AE are spies and BCD are not. $2/3$ of the time, the spies are B and one of CD.
+Again, we can't afford to fail any more missions.
+So we can choose either BCD or ACE to go on the remaining missions, and we'll have a $1/3$ chance of winning.

+    So ACD has a $1/6 + 1/3 \cdot 1/2 + 1/2 \cdot 1/3 = 1/2$ chance of winning.

+  So if there's one spy amongst AB, we select team ACD for mission two, and win half the time.

+In total then, we win the five-player game 70% of the time.
+That's not surprising.

+The six-player analysis could probably be done analagously without too much trouble, since there are still only two spies.
+But the mission sizes go 2-3-4-3-4, which means that if we select no spies in the first mission, it's not obvious that we win, and if we select one spy we also have the choice of selecting CDE for mission two... the decision tree gets a lot more complicated, and I'd rather try to solve this problem intelligently (to work for game sizes 7+ as well).